heartshare/LXD-Backup-Script/README.md

 - Email Notification Reports of Backups
 - Auto Detection of Missing Containers and Notification
 - Use of S3 Storage in Wasabi as Mount for Backups
-- Automatic Removal of Repositories and Archives
+- Automatic Removal of Repositories, Archives and Everything Script Related

 ### Types of Backup Storage Available
 - SSH